MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Manage_DLP_Policies.md

     - Select the **Show the policy tip as a dialog for the end user before send (available for Exchange workload only)** checkbox.

-    - In the **User overrides** section, select the **Allow overrides from M365 services** check box.
+    - In the **User overrides** section, select the **Allow overrides from Microsoft 365 files and Microsoft Fabric items** check box.
 This enables additional settings that indicate how overrides will be handled.
 Select each of the check boxes for the following two options:

         - **Require a business justification to override**
         - **Override the rule automatically if they report it as a false positive**